 * The Viking/V-King code changed to VK during July of 1986.
 Prior to that, it was VG.

 The above information is accurate to the best of my knowledge.
 If you find any discrepancies with your HIN, please let me know.
 Also, I am missing the codes for some of the models, so if you have one that I do not have, please let me know so I can add it to the above chart.
 Canadian Edition used a slightly different system; maybe I can cover that in the future.
+They can be easily identified because the HIN would start out with ZUI which is an importer of boat hulls with assembly finished in Canada.

 Join the Hydrostream HIN Registry here!